Home Humira Lawsuits

 • Hepatosplenic T-cell lymphoma

-Plaintiffs argue the damage the drug caused them could have been prevented or at least diagnosed sooner had Abbott properly warned of the risks.
+Plaintiffs argued the damage the drug caused them could have been prevented or at least diagnosed sooner had Abbott properly warned of the risks.

-As of August 2023, most attorneys were no longer accepting these types of Humira cases.
-Most cases now are shareholder class-action lawsuit claims.
+As of October 2024, most attorneys were no longer accepting these types of Humira cases.

 Fungal Infection Lawsuits